RobDolin/Data/get-involved.md

 and handling victim complaints of anti-Semitism and all forms of discrimination.

 [CAIR-WA](http://cairseattle.org/) - The Council on American-Islamic Relations (CAIR) is a grassroots civil rights and advocacy group.

+### 2.11 Women's Economic and Social Equality

+[National Women's Political Caucus of Washington](http://www.nwpcwa.org/) - Our mission is to identify, mentor, educate, and support women leaders in our community who demonstrate a commitment to Reproductive Freedom and Women's Economic and Social Equality.

 ## 3. Organizations by Skillset